tangbinbai/fish/grade-one/useful expressions.md

 	Where are you from?
 	I'm from the UK, and I'm from America,  I'm from China. nice to meet you,
-	nice to meet you too,
+	nice to meet you too

 # Introduce your family or friends